 We are all very blessed in our own ways.
 Even if you are going through a rough time, there are those who have it rougher.
 The times in which we live are a little bit scary and sad, and we all deserve a day to focus on the good.
 Take a few moments to think about all of the gifts you have in your life, the family and friends who surround you, all of the wonderful things you may take for granted in the hustle and bustle of your day to day.
 Close your eyes, be joyful, and in all sincerity and humbleness thank the universe for your life.

-I am deeply thankful for each and every one of you for reading, supporting me and my work, and being kind and gentle ears in the world for my words.
-So know that next Thursday, you'll all be in my heart.
+I am deeply thankful for each and every one of you for reading, supporting my work, and me, and being kind and gentle ears in the world for my words.

 Yours in Good Taste,